sgkit-dev/sgkit/docs/getting_started.rst

 The second function, :func:`sgkit.window_by_position`, produces windows whose size is measured by genomic position (base pairs).
 See the API documentation for usage and examples.

+The third function, :func:`sgkit.window_by_genome`, produces a single window spanning the whole genome, which can be used to compute whole-genome statistics.

 This example shows the effect of computing the diversity statistic: first with no windows defined, then with windows.